FAQs - Transforming the disability support system

 - One Pasifika member

-We are also wanting to ensure that the group includes members based in Palmerston North, from the National Enabling Good Lives Leadership Group and people who have been involved in the Christchurch and Waikato demonstrations.
+We also wanted to ensure that the group included members based in Palmerston North, from the National Enabling Good Lives Leadership Group and people who have been involved in the Christchurch and Waikato demonstrations.

-The design process will start in late March.
+The design process started in late March.
 Workshops involving the design group will be held over a period of 2-3 months and over this time advice on the design will be developed for Ministers to take to Cabinet for approval in mid-2017.